AdmSrcli/AdmSrcli/README.md

 - 👨‍🎓 I'm an Independent Software Developer.

--🧠 I'm taking trainings in databases, C# and cybersecurity
+- 🧠 I'm taking trainings in databases, C# and cybersecurity.

 <!---